Larssen sheet piling

 Larssen sheet piling is a kind of sheet piling retaining wall.
 Segments with indented profiles (troughs) interlock to form a wall with alternating indents and outdents.
 The troughs increase resistance to bending.
 The segments are typically made of steel or another metal.

-Larssen sheet piling was developed in 1906 by Tryggve Larssen.
-Its applications include piers, oil terminals, waste storage facilities, shoreline protection, bridges, houses, buildings, dry docks other construction sites and for the strengthening of pond banks, preventing slumping into a pit and flooding.
+Larssen sheet piling was developed in 1906 by Tryggve Larssen, engineer from Bremen (Germany).
+Its applications include piers, oil terminals, waste storage facilities, shoreline protection, bridges, houses, buildings, dry docks, other construction sites, and for the strengthening of pond banks, preventing slumping into a pit, and flooding.